Gareth Alban Davies: Academic career

-Literary work

-Davies main field of study was the Golden Age of Spanish poetry, but was also interested in nineteenth-century Spanish literature, the Spanish songbooks of the German Romantics and other Spanish and Argentine works, having himself visited Welsh Patagonia.
+Davies' main field of study was the Golden Age of Spanish poetry, but he was also interested in nineteenth-century Spanish literature, the Spanish songbooks of the German Romantics and other Spanish and Argentine works, having himself visited Welsh Patagonia.
 As a translator, Davies found the works of fellow countryman David Rowland of interest.
-Rowland had translated the anonymous Spanish text, La vida de Lazarillo de Tormes y de sus fortunas y adversidades, in 1586, and Davies edited a 1991 version published by Gregynog Press.
+Rowland had translated the anonymous Spanish text La vida de Lazarillo de Tormes y de sus fortunas y adversidades in 1586 and Davies edited a 1991 version published by Gregynog Press.